Skip to main content

 }

-Regardless of the UI framework you use if you are using SSG, Astro will render your UI components on the server at build time and hydrate them on the client.
-This is a great feature because it makes your website faster, more accessible and SEO friendly.
+Regardless of the UI framework you use, if you are using Static Site Generation (SSG), Astro will render your UI components on the server at build time and hydrate them on the client side.
+This feature improves website performance, accessibility, and SEO.

-However, this feature also comes with some tradeoffs.
-Because your components are rendered on the server, web APIs like localStorage or window are not available.
+However, this feature also has some trade-offs.
+Since components are rendered on the server, web APIs like localStorage or window are not available.

-To get around this problem, we can add a fallback initial state that will be used at build time and then change to the correct state after hydration.
+To overcome this limitation, you can add a fallback initial state that will be used during build time and then updated to the correct state after hydration.
+For example:

 const [theme, setTheme] = useState(localStorage.getItem("theme") ?? "light");

-One way to get around client and server missmatch is to add a mounted state.
-This state will make your component render wait until it is mounted to the DOM.
-This way all the web APIs will be available and the initial state will be the same as the state after hydration.
+One way to address the client/server mismatch is by adding a mounted state.
+This state ensures that your component’s rendering waits until it is mounted to the DOM, making all the web APIs available and ensuring that the initial state matches the state after hydration.
+You can achieve this using the useState and useEffect hooks to create a mounted state.
+Here’s an example:

 ThemeToggle.tsx